How Will Covid-19/Coronavirus Affect my Alternative Investment Portfolio? Part 21: July 18th

 In the meantime, understaffed states with outdated equipment and overwhelmed processes, continue to be overloaded and unable to handle the flow of newly incoming jobless.
 And, even at this late stage, tens of thousands of unemployed workers still report that they've not gotten the payments they desperately need.

 In recent weeks, scenes somewhat reminiscent of the Great Depression have been reported across the country.
 Unemployment offices are seeing hundreds of unemployed workers camping out in front of them (often overnight) to try to get a shot at benefits.
-Videos and photos of these lines have gone viral across media outlets and social media in states like Oklahoma:
+Videos and photos of these lines have gone viral across media outlets and social media in states like Oklahoma, Alabama and Kentucky.

 Retail Sales Come Roaring Back.
 But Is the Lion about to Run Out Of Breath?